Quickstart

 # {"code":200,"data":{}}

-In the above setup, you have the flexibility to define various aspects of the collection during its creation, including its schema and index parameters.
+In the above setup, you have defined various aspects of the collection during its creation, including its schema and index parameters.

 -